 This course provides an introduction to Mental Health Nursing using the nursing process to promote psychosocial integrity within the context of the health illness continuum across the life span.
 Emphasis is on therapeutic interactions and communications, biopsychosocial, rehabilitation and therapeutic use of self.
 Clinical experiences will provide opportunities for students to participate in therapeutic activities in a variety of mental health settings.
-Prerequisite: None. --Transfers to CSU only
+Prerequisite: Admission to the Associate Degree in Nursing Program or the LVN-RN Transition Program or the 30 Unit Option Program.